Diet

 Vitamin C

-Cantaloupe is a fruit rich in Vitamin C, which:
+Cantaloupe is rich in vitamin C, which:

-• reduces the risk of scurvy
+• Reduces the risk of scurvy

-• boosts the immune system
+• Boosts the immune system

-• helps in fighting different diseases
+• Helps fight different diseases

-• promotes overall body growth and development
+• Promotes overall body growth and development

 Vitamin A